 about us

-Our chapter began 1975 with five members.
+Our chapter began 1975 with five

 Lots of students were involved too, until 1988 when we helped UVa found a chapter of its own.

-During the past three decades, our purpose has guided our actions, which have included:
+For more than four decades, our purpose has guided our actions, which have included:

 - Gathering and publicizing rape statistics about crimes in the Charlottesville area;